alifiii/alifiii/README.md

 - 👋 Hi, I’m @alifiii
 - 👀 I’m interested in coding,gaming,and reading
-- 🌱 I’m currently learning graphic design
+- 🌱 I’m currently learning Full-Stack Web Development
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 alifiii/alifiii is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.